vickynovlani/nops-docs/UserGuides/MAP/backfilling-a-cur-file.md

 ## Creating the Ticket ##

-For each Payer account, log into your [Amazon Support Console](https://support.console.aws.amazon.com/support) to create a support ticket
+For each Payer account, log into your [Amazon Support Console](https://support.console.aws.amazon.com/support) to create a support ticket.
+Please CC your point of contact at nOps in your supoprt ticket.

 ### Ticket Information ###